 Since they can’t touch the products, prospective customers rely heavily on your photography.
 So you need to ensure that your images work hard and portray as much detail as possible.

-There are four types of images that are important to include…
+There are three types of images that are important to include…

-2. Hero shots, like this one we did for Smidge through DogLeg Studios.
+2. Hero shots.
 Don’t settle for the same-old standard shots of your product.
 Give the shopper multiple angles in optimal lighting.
 Kitten it up a little bit.
 Even pill bottles can be given a personality.

 3. Lifestyle images.
 Show how the product fits into people’s lives.
 Get photos that tell stories and take people places.
 Showing the product in action is also a good idea, preferably in believable, real-word situations.